tepsukka/vuex-oidc-wiki/Home.md

 export default vuexOidcCreateNuxtRouterMiddleware('oidc')
 ```

-NOTE: If you use vue-router with routerMode: 'hash' you need to specify this when you create your store module.
-You also need to handle the oidc callback outside of the Vue app.
+NOTE: If you use vue-router with routerMode: 'hash' you need to handle the oidc callback outside of the Vue app.
 For reference, there is [a branch](https://github.com/perarnborg/vuex-oidc-example/tree/example/hash-mode) of the example project that has vue-router with hash mode, [the diff page](https://github.com/perarnborg/vuex-oidc-example/compare/example/hash-mode) shows exactly the changes that can be made to support hash mode.

 ## 5) Optional: Control rendering in app layout or common components